csubich/subich_mwr_instabilities_2021/Readme.md

 * `semilag_traj.m` -- Helper function to compute (iteratively) semi-Lagrangain departure points corresponding to a given velocity field
 * `show_spectrum.m` -- Helper script to calculate and plot unstable modes in a particular realization of the shallow water operator
 * `test_with_offcentering.m` -- Helper script to define an off-centered shallow water operator and compute its modes
+*  time_convergence.m -- Script to generate a sample stable/unstable comparison, with reference solution (`ode45` and Fourier spectral method), from identical initial conditions
 * `timestep.m` -- script to evaluate a shallow water case over time, to observe any instability growing